 - Weight stigmatization and discrimination

-Therefore, attention is being focused on the ethical implications of recommending a treatment (weight loss) that may be ineffective or damaging.
+Therefore, a HAES dietitian is aware of the ethical implications of recommending a treatment (weight loss) that may be ineffective or damaging.
 We’re going to see the health risks related to intentional weight loss later on.

 The Association for Size Diversity and Health states that “Pursuing health is neither a moral imperative nor an individual obligation, and health status should never be used to judge, oppress, or determine the value of an individual”.
 The HAES model is based on the following principles: